New York State Labor Day derechos

-The New York State Labor Day Derechos were two derecho events that occurred on Labor Day, September 7, 1998.
+The New York State Labor Day derechos were two derecho events that occurred on Labor Day, September 7, 1998.
 One derecho moved through northern and central New York state, and the other would start in southeastern Michigan and move through northeastern Ohio, Pennsylvania, New Jersey, and Long Island.
-A spokesman for the New York State Emergency Management Office, estimated that 300,000 residences had lost electricity, 7 persons died and 80 were injured.
+A spokesman for the New York State Emergency Management Office, estimated that 300,000 residences had lost electricity, 7 people died and 80 were injured.

 Syracuse Labor Day derecho

 The northernmost derecho (dubbed the Syracuse Labor Day Derecho and referred to locally as the Labor Day Storm), got its start in northwestern New York just before midnight on September 7 after several thunderstorm cells coming from Ontario converged to become a bow echo.
 It quickly moved southeastward through New York.

 Impacts

 Some of the worst damage occurred at Rochester, Syracuse, and Utica.
 Three people were killed, two of them at the New York State Fairgrounds in Syracuse.
 Governor George Pataki declared nine counties in that region to be in a state of emergency, which meant that the state would provide financial and other resources to those counties if help was requested.

-An 89 mph wind gust was recorded at the Greater Rochester International Airport and a 77 mph gust was recorded at the Syracuse airport.
+An 89 mph wind gust was recorded at the Greater Rochester International Airport and a 77 mph gust was recorded at Syracuse Hancock International Airport.

 Winds peaked at an estimated 115 mph by radars.

 Tens of thousands of trees were blown down.
 Embedded within this derecho was a supercell thunderstorm, which produced an extensive damage path from the Syracuse area, through the northern suburbs of Albany, and into western Vermont.
 Lightning with this particular storm was reported by many in its path as extreme, creating twilight conditions in Rochester, and daylight conditions on its rampage down the Mohawk Valley.
 The constant lightning was striking as many as 10–20 times per second.
 Damage was estimated at $130 million.

 Many in the region were without electricity for over a week.
 Many people had to go to temporary shelters because of damage to their homes.
-The St. Lucy Catholic church on the south side of Syracuse had one of their steeples ripped off the building.
+The St. Lucy Catholic church on the west side of Syracuse had one of their steeples ripped off the building.